-For those of you who don't know Bristol, Durdham Down is one of the high areas with lots of open space around it overlooking the Avon Gorge.
-It is popular with walkers, cyclists, tourists, kite flyers, sports people and the local residents of Clifton, Durdham and Sneyd Park.
+For those of you who don't know Bristol, Durdham Down is one of the higher areas.
+It has lots of open space around it overlooking the Avon Gorge and is popular with walkers, cyclists, tourists, kite flyers, sports people and the local residents of Clifton, Durdham and Sneyd Park.

 The site itself, known locally (if incorrectly) as the "sea walls" is about 85m (279 ft) Above Ordnance Datum (Mean Sea Level at Newlyn in Cornwall).
 Our arrival at 10:00 gave us pause for thought as the chosen location had been marked out for football pitches.
 We had no desire to be operating in between two local games.
 As it turned out there were no matches on this part of the Downs, although other areas were clearly the province of various sporting fixtures.

 Our equipment consisted of:

 - Lifting sled kite (obviously) and line (naturally)

 - Bungee line between top of antenna wire and kite

 - Approximately 40m of wire (attached to bungee line and anchored back at the station)

 - Ground spike and 8 no. radials cut for 40m